ostinelli/gin.io/docs/errors.md

 }
 ```

-Please note that your application's error numbers must be greater than `1000`.
+> Your application's error numbers must be greater than `1000`.
 All errors numbers from `0` to `999` are reserved for Ralis errors.

 ##### Ralis error responses